PolyhedralDev/TerraDocs/_sources/api/intro/adding-structure.rst.txt

 .. literalinclude:: code/adding-structure/keyed.java
     :language: java

-When an object implements ``Keyed``, it must return an instance of :javadoc:`RegistryKey`, the key that identifies it.
+When an object implements ``Keyed``, it must provide an instance of :javadoc:`RegistryKey`, the key that identifies it.
 We'll get that instance by putting it in a field set in the constructor.